 To provide Ph.D. students with a sense of what constitutes an acceptable dissertation, the department has adopted the following outline of dissertation standards.
 This statement is not intended to be a complete rule regarding what constitutes an acceptable dissertation, but rather to specify a set of expectations.
-Heavy responsibility is placed on the dissertation committee to determine whether each student's contribution is sufficient.
+The dissertation committee is responsible for upholding high standards by determining whether the dissertation meets these expectations.

 On the matter of co-authored work...

 Inclusion of co-authored material in dissertations is acceptable with full disclosure of co-authorship and submission of letters from all co-authors clearly specifying each co-author's role.
+In such cases, the dissertation should include a foreword that explains the student's role in the co-authored work.
 The dissertation committee should assure that the student has made a substantial intellectual contribution to such work.
-At least one of the publishable papers should represent the student's sole-authored work, and should be of sufficient qualify that it could serve as the student’s job market paper.
+At least one of the publishable papers must represent the student's sole-authored work, and should be of sufficient quality that it has a legitimate shot at being publishable in a major field journal.